Iterative deepening depth-first search

 In computer science, iterative deepening search or more specifically iterative deepening depth-first search (IDS or IDDFS) is a state space/graph search strategy in which a depth-limited version of depth-first search is run repeatedly with increasing depth limits until the goal is found.
-IDDFS is optimal like breadth-first search, but uses much less memory; at each iteration, it visits the nodes in the search tree in the same order as depth-first search, but the cumulative order in which nodes are first visited is effectively breadth-first.
+IDDFS is optimal, meaning that it finds the shallowest goal.
+Since it visits all the nodes in the search tree down to depth $d$ before visiting any nodes at depth $d + 1$, the cumulative order in which nodes are first visited is effectively the same as in breadth-first search.
+However, IDDFS uses much less memory.

 Algorithm for directed graphs

 The following pseudocode shows IDDFS implemented in terms of a recursive depth-limited DFS (called DLS) for directed graphs.
-This implementation of IDDFS does not account for already-visited nodes and therefore does not work for undirected graphs.
+This implementation of IDDFS does not account for already-visited nodes.